The purpose of these grants is to support the attendance of Genetics Society “junior scientist” members at conferences on research in Genetics.

 (A) Grants to assist with travel and accommodation (but not registration) costs to attend Genetics Society or Sectional Interest Group meeting.

 Grants up to £150 are available for travel and essential overnight accommodation to attend any of the Genetics Society’s own bi-annual meetings and those of our Sectional Interest Groups.
 The most economic form of travel should be used.

 How to apply:

 For Genetics Society and Sectional Interest Group meetings (e.g.,Fly South West, GARNet, E-ATCG), applications should be submitted online before the registration deadline of the meeting.

 Once you have logged in to the mySociety membership portal, please select “Me and the GS” followed by “Grants” from the options at the top of the page, and then choose the Junior Scientist Conference Grant award.

 There is no limit to the frequency that grants can be awarded for attending Genetics Society meetings.

-The Supervisor’s supporting statement must be uploaded along with the online application before the deadline.
-Supervisors writing Support letters must be members of the Genetics Society and should include their membership number in the student application.
+The supervisor’s supporting statement must be uploaded along with the online application before the deadline.
+Supervisors writing support letters must be current members of the Genetics Society and should include their membership number in the student application.

 (B) Travel, accommodation and registration cost at other (non-Genetics Society) meetings.